 Second session: Walking tour of the area to look at the some of the issues identified and co-design workshop where residents will work with a specialist street design team to come up with ideas for improving the roads.

-Third session (date TBC): local people will have a chance to comment on the design proposals and help make further changes.
+Third session: local people will have a chance to comment on the design proposals and help make further changes.

 Thursday 11 January 2018, 4.00 -7.00pm